-Provide a listing of the expected building performance objectives including the structural and nonstructural components.
-These objectives should address performance under both Service Level and Maximum Considered Earthquake hazards.
-A listing of some of the possible components includes:
+- 2 Provide a listing of the expected building performance objectives including the structural

+- 3 and nonstructural components.
+These objectives should address performance under

+- 4 both Service Level and Maximum Considered Earthquake hazards.
+A listing of some of

-Overall Building Performance Performance of Structural Elements Walls Columns Beams Braces Floor Slabs Diaphragms Foundations Damping Devices Performance of Nonstructural Elements Cladding Partition Systems Elevators Exit Stairs
+- 5 the possible components includes:

+- 6 Overall Building Performance

+- 7 Performance of Structural Elements

+- 8 Walls

+- 9 Columns

+- 10 Beams

+- 11 Braces

+- 12 Floor Slabs

+- 13 Diaphragms

+- 14 Foundations

+- 15 Damping Devices

+- Performance of Nonstructural Elements

+- 17 Cladding

+- 18 Partition Systems

+- 19 Elevators

+- 20 Exit Stairs

-Commentary: Tabular summary of the performance objectives for each of the important building components at both Service Level and Maximum Considered Earthquake shaking level is recommended.
-Include discussion of intended seismic-force-resisting elements and gravity elements.
+- 21 Commentary: Tabular summary of the performance objectives for each of the

+- important building components at both Service Level and Maximum Considered

+- 23 Earthquake shaking level is recommended.
+Include discussion of intended seismic

+- force resisting elements and gravity elements.

-4.2.4 Gravity Loading Criteria
+25 4.2.4 Gravity Loading Criteria

-Provide a description of gravity-loading criteria, including allowances for key structural and nonstructural components, and live loading to be applied in different portions of the building.
-Specify any live load reductions to be employed as well as any special loads including vehicular or special equipment.
+- 26 Provide a description of gravity loading criteria, including allowances for key structural - and nonstructural components, and live loading to be applied in different portions of the - building.
+Specify any live load reductions to be employed as well as any special loads - including vehicular or special equipment.

-4.2.5 Seismic Hazards
+30 4.2.5 Seismic Hazards

-Provide a brief summary of the seismic demands to be considered during design including Service Level and Maximum Considered Earthquake shaking as well as any other shaking levels that may be selected.
-The site characterization and definition of specific seismic demands will likely be more thoroughly addressed in a separate report prepared by a seismic ground motion specialist.
-The purpose of this section is to briefly summarize important details regarding the seismic hazard that will influence the structural design.
-This section should, as a minimum, include:

-- Site Class per the Building Code. - Likelihood of seismic hazards other than ground shaking, including liquefaction, land sliding, lateral spreading, or inundation.
+- 31 Provide a brief summary of the seismic demands to be considered during design - including Service Level and Maximum Considered Earthquake shaking as well as any - 33 other shaking levels that may be selected.
+The site characterization and definition of - 34 specific seismic demands will likely be more thoroughly addressed in a separate report - 35 prepared by a seismic ground motion specialist.
+The purpose of this section is to briefly - 36 summarize important details regarding the seismic hazard that will influence the - 37 structural design.
+This section should, as a minimum, include: - Identification of Site Class per the Building Code. - Identification of likelihood of seismic hazards other than ground shaking, including liquefaction, land sliding, lateral spreading, or inundation.

-- Return periods (or annual frequencies of exceedance), and the deterministic or characteristic events that define both the Service Level and Maximum Considered Earthquake shaking. - Elastic acceleration response spectra for the Service Level and Maximum Considered Earthquake shaking. - Acceleration histories that will be used for nonlinear dynamic analysis, including a discussion of the specific earthquakes, their magnitudes, and the recordings used; distances to the instrument and orientation of fault rupture relative to the instrument; and adjustment (scaling/matching) procedures employed.
+- Indication of return periods (or annual frequencies of exceedance), and the 2 deterministic or characteristic events that define both the Service Level and 3 Maximum Considered Earthquake shaking.
+4 - Elastic acceleration response spectra for the Service Level and Maximum Considered Earthquake shaking. - Define the acceleration histories that will be used for nonlinear dynamic analysis, including a discussion of the specific earthquakes, their magnitudes, and the recordings used; distances to the instrument and orientation of fault rupture relative to the instrument; and adjustment (scaling/matching) procedures employed.
 If amplitude scaling is performed, identify the scale factors used.
 Provide plots that illustrate the extent to which the individual adjusted records and their average compare with the target design spectra.
-If spectral matching is used, identify the procedures used to perform such matching.

-Include the detailed Site-Specific Seismic Hazard report as an appendix.

-Commentary: It is important that the response spectra and corresponding ground motions to be used in analysis are reviewed and approved by the peer review prior to completing the analytical work.
+If spectral matching is used, identify the procedures used to perform such matching. - 15 Include the detailed Site Specific Seismic Hazard report as an appendix. - 16 Commentary: It is important that the response spectra and corresponding ground 17 motions to be used in analysis are reviewed and approved by the peer review prior to 18 completing the analytical work.